Curated OER

 Freedom and You

 Students research the American Revolution.
-In this Revolutionary War lesson plan, students research facts about the American Revolution, write an expository essay, and peer edit for good content.
-The paper is suggested to be written...
+For this Revolutionary War lesson, students research facts about the American Revolution, write an expository essay, and peer edit for good content.
+The paper is suggested to be written after...

 Curated OER